 Yes, please do!
 Many husbands have told me they started out feeling the same way, but ended up enjoying my trips after all.
 I organize them so families can stick with the group, go their own way, or mix things up according to how they’re feeling each day.
 We’re a friendly group, but your husband won’t be stuck with us the whole time.

-Do you recommend your Washington DC, NYC, Boston, Philadelphia, rail journeys, river cruises, or international trips for younger children (under 5)?
+Do you recommend your Washington DC, NYC, Boston, Philadelphia, rail journeys, river cruises, or international trips for younger children?

 I don’t usually recommend these trips for younger children because we have busy itineraries and do a lot of walking, with no time built in for naps.
 Wait until they’re older – your family will enjoy it much more!

-What trips do you recommend for families with younger children (5 and under)?
+What trips do you recommend for families with younger children?

-I recommend any of my retreats (they’re great for all ages), Disney World, most of my campouts and road trips, and probably a few others.
+I recommend my group trips to theme parks (Disney World, Universal) and most of my campouts and road trips, and probably a few others.
 Read the trip descriptions for each trip and let me know if you need my advice.

 Do you have teens on your trips?